marp-team/marp/website/blog/how-to-make-custom-transition.md

 ---
 title: 'Marp CLI Experimental: How to make custom transition'
 date: 2022-05-28
-description: Marp CLI v2 has an experimental support for page transitions with many useful built-in effects.
-But if you had not satisfied to any effects?
-Make your own effects with CSS!
+description: Marp CLI v2 has experimental support for page transitions with many useful built-in effects.
+But if you had not satisfied with any effects?
+Make your effects with CSS!
 author: Yuki Hattori
 github: yhatt
 image: /og-images/how-to-make-custom-transition.jpg